CoTraderCore/COT-Fund-Bank/README.md

 1) Add ISmartBank to smartFund
 2) Bind SmartBank with SmartFund
 3) Bind SmartFund with SmartBank
+4) Change trade destination to BANK
+5) Change rebalance destination to BANK

 #TODO
-1) Add two factory functions Create Smart Fund for alredy existing Bank and Create SmartFund With Bank
+1) Add two factory functions Create Smart Fund for already existing Bank and Create SmartFund With Bank
 2) ADD EVENT and modifiers
 3) Send tokens and ETH directly from bank, without approve to fund, just trigger in fund via IBank
-4) Change balance to all function in fund from fund balance to bank balance
+4) Change balance calculation in ALL functions in fund from fund balance to bank balance!!!